-CJ 60A: Adult Corrections Officer Core Course
+CJ 60A: Adult Corrections Officer Core Course 15.0 units - 270 hours

 This course meets the training requirement as set forth by the California Board of Corrections, Section 179 and 1020 of Title XV, California Administrative Code, and fulfills the mandatory training requirements for Corrections/Custodial Officers who are assigned to custody positions in city/county/private jails or facilities.
 The content is job-related and is certified by Standards and Training for Corrections (STC Certification #601-1253).
 Training in First Aid and CPR is included.